microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 3. **RoomTest.cs** shows how to create, join, and leave rooms; also shows how to create and download anchors.

 #### SharingSpawnTest.unity
-This test demonstrates how to spawn sync objects in your scene and across your networked clients.
+This test demonstrates how to spawn and delete sync objects in your scene and across your networked clients.

 1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service
 2. Enter the IP address displayed in the console window into the Server Address of the Sharing object.